 The dramatic scene of the Crucifixion, portrayed alongside the Deposition, depicts the suffering of the grieving women before the Cross.
 Few of the grim soldiers pay any attention to their sorrow, as they are more concerned with their duties.
 The tightly compressed group of figures contrasts with the scene above, showing the open space of the crosses bearing Christ and the two thieves, surrounded by angels.
 The earthly domain is presented as chaotic and wretched, while the Heavenly domain is open and free.

 Little is known about Donatello's final days; he died in Florence on the 13 December 1466.
 We also know very little about his character and personality.
 The sculptor never married and he appears to have been a man of simple tastes.
 Patrons often found him difficult to deal with at a time when artists' working conditions were regulated by guild rules.
 He appears to have demanded a measure of artistic freedom, exceptional at the time.
 Though he associated with many prominent humanists, he was not a cultured intellectual himself; nevertheless, his humanist friends indicate that he was a connoisseur of ancient art.
 He possessed a more detailed and extensive knowledge of ancient sculpture than any other artist of his day, and much of his work was inspired by ancient visual examples, which he often developed into his own modern style.
-Although Donatello's supreme skill had been acknowledged by Michelangelo, Da Vinci and Raphael, his name almost sank into oblivion during the eighteenth and early nineteenth centuries, and only in recent times has he been restored to the eminent position he deserves in thf history of art.
+Although Donatello's supreme skill had been acknowledged by Michelangelo, Leonardo da Vinci and Raphael, his name almost sank into oblivion during the eighteenth and early nineteenth centuries, and only in recent times has he been restored to the eminent position he deserves in thf history of art.